Azure/BillingCodeSamples/readme.md

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.com/guidelines.html).

-If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/BillingCodeSamples/issues) section of the project.
+If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/BillingCodeSamples/issues) section of the repository.

 ## Learn More
 * [Azure Billing REST API Reference ](https://sandboxmsdnstage.redmond.corp.microsoft.com/en-us/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c)